mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/node_label-1.png" width="672" />

-It is also possible to label edges by adding an argument directly into the `geom_link_` command.
+It is also possible to label edges by adding an argument directly into the `geom_edge_` command.
 In practice, this really only works with very small networks.
 In the next chunk of code, we create a small network and demonstrate this function.

 ```r